Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsubsection{Tophat/Normal Extraction}

-The top-hat extraction does not weigh the pixels for extraction, so every pixel has an equal contribution to the source count.
-Thus, it is very robust in getting the total electron count across a slice of pixels.
-The sky background count can be extracted from the regions outside the extraction aperture to be subtracted from the spectrum.
+The top-hat extraction does not weight the pixels for extraction, so every pixel has an equal contribution to the source count.
+Thus, it is very robust in obtaining the total electron count across a slice of pixels.
+The sky-background count can be extracted from the regions outside the extraction aperture to be subtracted from the spectrum.